Posts

 support-lifering

-As our workforce and working style continues to be more mobile, more small and mid-size businesses are facing the challenge of supporting remote offices and mobile users.
-These remote workers may be flying solo in home offices, co-working spaces, or shared office suites, or may be part of larger remote site.
+As our workforce and working style continue to be more mobile, more small and mid-size businesses are facing the challenge of supporting remote offices and mobile users.
+These remote workers may be flying solo in home offices, co-working spaces, or shared office suites, or may be part of larger remote sites.
+Whatever the scenario, proper remote user support combined with a strong remote work strategy for your business is vital.

 While the adoption of cloud solutions can simplify remote user support, these 7 tenets can save you time, money, and aggravation.